mattppal/blog/src/content/blog/data-ai-ratings.md

 That being said, I found most of the speakers fantastic and the content great.
 I _love_ the data community and I'm so grateful to learn from such bright minds.

-I think my favorite talk was by Oz Katz, founder of [lakeFS](https://lakefs.io/): _Delta-rs, Apache Arrow, Polars, WASM: Is Rust the Future of Analytics?_
+I think my favorite talk was by Oz Katz, of [lakeFS](https://lakefs.io/): _Delta-rs, Apache Arrow, Polars, WASM: Is Rust the Future of Analytics?_

 It was both funny and informative.
 While I'm skeptical of Rust as a replacement for Python, Rust-based Python packages are already changing the game 🐻‍❄️.
 I think the solutions Oz presented in WebAssembly (WASM) warrant a further look.
 This tech is _so_ under the radar (my coworker and I had no idea what WASM stood for), but seems super useful.